 Yeah, it’s a bit of a roller coaster of a ride, but I love it.
 And I think I’ve got a lot of varied interests, and I have done desk jobs before and just always found that I eventually get a bit bored, so it’s just not really for me.
 Having the flexibility of being able to work on my own terms is definitely the way I like to do it, and a small example of that is I live by the beach here and…

 David: Not at Mom and Dad’s anymore?

 Adrien: No. Not at Mom and Dad’s anymore.
 No, I’ve graduated out.
-Yeah.
-No. I had to sell a few caps to get there but I managed to get there.
+I had to sell a few caps to get there but I managed to get there.

 But my day does not work like a nine to five office job.
 I’ll do a few hours from nine until whenever I feel like it.
 Then I’ll shoot off for some rock climbing or surf if the weather’s good and the swell’s good.

 David: All right, Adrien.
 We can leave it there.
 I really appreciate you taking the time to chat.
 Again, for anybody who wants to check out Offcut, you can find them online at Offcut.co.
 Then, of course, they’re on all the social channels that you’d expect.
-So yeah, once again, Adrien, thanks so much.
+Once again, Adrien, thanks so much.